A High-Quality Robust Diffusion Framework for Corrupted Dataset: Criteria for choosing

-Two commonly used candidates for $\Psi_1$ and $\Psi_2$ are two f-divergence KL ($f(x) = x \ln x$ if $x > 0$ else $f(x) = \infty$) and $\chi^2$ ($f(x) = (x-1)^2$ if $x > 0$ else $f(x) = \infty$).
 However, the convex conjugate of KL is an exponential function, making the training process for DDGAN complicated due to the dynamic of loss value between its many denoising diffusion time steps.
 Among the ways we tune the model, the loss functions of both generator and discriminator models keep reaching infinity.

 Thus, we want a more "stable" convex conjugate function.
 That of $\chi^2$ is quadratic polynomial, which does not explode when $x$ increases like that of KL: